smalswad/equalweighting/README.md

 ```
 The repository is structured as follows:
 - [configs](https://github.com/smalswad/equalweighting/tree/main/configs) contains a yaml file with configurations for the base setup of the paper.
 Store config files in a separate folder following your current working directory '.../cwd/configs/'.
-- [equalweighting](https://github.com/smalswad/equalweighting/tree/main/equalweighting) contains the two separate files for the calculation process and the data visualization.
+- [equalweighting](https://github.com/smalswad/equalweighting/tree/main/equalweighting) contains the three separate files for the data loading, the calculation process and the data visualization.
 - [data]() contains the used data by WRDS, Bloomberg, K. French and other sources.
 Please note, I do not have the rights to share any data, but a detailed overview of the used time series is given in the paper.
 - [main.py](https://github.com/smalswad/equalweighting/blob/main/main.py) calls the different steps of the calculations and saves results afterwards.